Compliance with NetSuite Concurrency Governance

 Can Celigo scale for NetSuite users?

 One of our highest volume customers using the Celigo Shopify-NetSuite Integration App easily handled over 100k orders on Black Friday, and a slightly lower number on Cyber Monday.
-A large number of concurrent NetSuite connections (40+) was used during these peak times.
+A large number of concurrent NetSuite connections (40+) were used during these peak times.
 As per the previous point, we worked with the customer beforehand to ensure they had additional SuiteCloud Plus licenses to accommodate the anticipated workload.

 How can I find out the concurrency limits for my NetSuite account?